NCAA Baseball Information

 A: Only if you want to improve your umpiring abilities.
 The NCAA does not certify or accredit any umpire camps and it is not a prerequisite for assignment to any level of the championship.
 There are numerous camps across the country, most of which are very well worth your time and energy to attend.
 Be sure to ask what is taught at the camp (e.g. high school rules and mechanics, Major League Baseball rules and mechanics or some other system) so as to ensure your appropriate level of instruction.
 It should be clear that no matter who the instructors are, your attendance in no way affects your status as a potential candidate for NCAA postseason assignment.

-CAA Baseball Rules Committee Recommends No Immediate Changes In Equipment Rules
+NCAA Baseball Rules Committee Recommends No Immediate Changes In Equipment Rules

 7/25/2000

-INDIANAPOLIS---There will be no immediate changes in the specifications for manufacturing baseball bats and balls based on recommendations approved today by the NCAA Baseball Rules Committee.
+There will be no immediate changes in the specifications for manufacturing baseball bats and balls based on recommendations approved today by the NCAA Baseball Rules Committee.

 At its annual meeting in Indianapolis, the committee considered recommendations from the NCAA Baseball Research Panel, reviewed results from laboratory testing and performance during the 2000 season, and put forward a set of recommendations that calls for no changes in specifications for the 2001 season.